VMware Cloud Director 10.3 | 15 JULY 2021 | Build 18296069 (installed build 18295834)

 salt must be at least 128 bitserror.

-Workaround: Disable FIPS mode to upload the PKCS8 files.
+Workaround: Deactivate the FIPS mode to upload the PKCS8 files.

 - Creation of Tanzu Kubernetes cluster by using the Kubernetes Container Clusters plug-in fails